Chris Hemsworth: 2011–2015: Thor and worldwide recognition

-Continued commercial success (2016–present)
+2016–present: Continued commercial success

 In 2016, Hemsworth reprised the role of Eric the Huntsman in The Huntsman: Winter's War, alongside Jessica Chastain, who played his love interest.
 Writing for IndieWire, Oliver Lyttelton criticised the onscreen chemistry between Hemsworth and Chastain, stating that "they're both struggling uphill against accents they're palpably not comfortable with, displaying zero chemistry, and frankly appearing to be in different films."
 The film underperformed compared to its predecessor, grossing only US$165 million.
 Hemsworth later joined the cast of the reboot Ghostbusters film, playing Kevin the receptionist.
 The film disappointed critically and commercially, but Hemsworth was praised for "deliver[ing] the most fun" by Caroline Westbrook of Metro and won the Kids' Choice Awards for Favorite Movie Actor.